linhng15/New-York-Time/README.md

 TO DOs

-	* Clear Button, remove or add code to clear page
+	* Clear Button - remove or add code to clear page

-	* add to javascript an HTML element target = blank to results link URL to pop new page and not take viewer away from search page.

 ```